NatalieJClark/student-directory-database/README.md

 # Create the database
 createdb student_directory;

-# Create the table by running the SQL table file with TablePlus or psql.
+# Create the table by running the SQL table file with psql.
+psql -h 127.0.0.1 student_directory < students_table.sql

+# Enter psql
+psql

+# Connect to the student_directory database
+\c student_directory

+# View the created table
+SELECT * FROM students
 ```